jelurida-dev/app-ledger-ardor-main/README.md

 ### Code Flow

-The code flow starts at ardor_main (`main.c`) which uses a global try/catch to prevent the app from crashing on error.
+The code flow starts at `app_main` which uses a global try/catch to prevent the app from crashing on error.
-The code loops on io_exchange waiting for the next command buffer, then calling the appropriate handler function implemented in the different .c files.
+The code loops on `io_recv_command` waiting for the next command buffer, then calling the appropriate handler function implemented in the different .c files.

 ## APDU Protocol